 I am more than sure that you have either read or heard about the diary over and over again in your life.
 The emotionally intelligent beings among you might’ve certainly read the masterpiece.
 In case you haven’t, you really ought to.

 I’m sure it will help you conquer your life’s demons, and prevail.
-Frank’s diary is one of the most famous narratives of the Holocaust, and because it’s written by a girl in her growing years undergoing the most abnormal of circumstances, it humanizes war and genocide.
+The Diary of a Young Girl by Anne Frank is one of the most famous narratives of the Holocaust, and because it’s written by a girl in her growing years undergoing the most abnormal of circumstances, it humanizes war and genocide.

 Anne no longer feels distant, and you begin to fathom not only how people confronted the war, but how you combated your wars while growing up.